Loganlea, Queensland: History

 What is now Loganlea is much smaller than the original area between Slacks Creek and Waterford.

-In 1864, flooding of the Logan River lead to several casualties.
+In 1864, flooding of the Logan River led to several casualties.

 In 1871, the first post office in the area was opened in what is today part of Waterford West.
 A hotel and Cobb and Co stop were established in the vicinity.

 By 1876 there was a crossing of the Logan River to Waterford.

 Like a number of other Logan City suburbs Loganlea was once part of the Shire of Tingalpa.

-The Loganlea railway station opened in 1885 for the South Coast railway line.
+The Loganlea railway station opened in April 1885 for the South Coast railway line.
 Later in the same year the bridge across the Logan River was opened.

+The Loganlea area was the home to dairy stud farms during the mid-20th century.
+Successive members of the Armstrong family ran the dairy farm Riverdale until the 1970s.

 Initial housing developments occurred in the 1970s and 80s.

 Loganlea State High School opened on 27 January 1981.

 In October 1987, Russell Hinze attended a ceremony at Loganlea for the turning of the first sod in the construction of the Logan Motorway.

 Meadowbrook was detached from the former dairy farming community of Loganlea in 1991.

 Like many central Logan suburbs Loganlea is experiencing significant population growth.
 Between 2006 and 2011 the population grew by 16.6%.